safakturkoglu/STM32_task2/README.md

-# STM32 ile Sıcaklık ve Nem Değerini Okuma
+# Reading Temperature and Humidity with STM32

 ## STM32F103C8T6
 STM32F103C8T6 is a 32-bit microcontroller manufactured by STMicroelectronics having ARM Cortex-M3 Architecture.